ngx-builders/ngx-pwa-offline/README.md

 - `/offline` if the user is offline (no Internet connection),
 - `/unavailable` if the service is inaccessible (5xx HTTP errors).

-Note : creating the corresponding routes and components in your app is up to you, as we can't decide the content and design of these pages for you.
+Note: creating the corresponding routes and components in your app is up to you, as the lib can't decide the content and design of these pages for you.

 If you want to change the redirection URLs, just configure the module: